10 essentials (and more) for a day hike through the Enchantments

-Bottom line: Carry the ten essentials plus a few nice-to-have items.
-Be prepared to spend the night out in the wilderness in case of an emergency or if you simply don’t get out of the Core by dark.
+Bottom line: Be prepared to spend the night out in the wilderness in case of an emergency or if you simply don’t get out of the Core by dark.

 First off, make sure you have the “Ten Essentials.”
-You’ll find various takes on what they are, but the lists are essentially the same.
 The Mountaineers has a good 2-page PDF illustrating the ten: Navigation, light, sun protection, first aid, a knife, matches, emergency shelter, food, water, and clothes.

-You don’t need to carry a tent and sleeping bag unless you want to.
-But do make sure each person has something, like a Mylar bivy bag and a jacket, to keep from getting hypothermia in case you’re stuck in the basin until dawn.
-An emergency overnight needn’t be dramatic.
-You’re not camping, maybe not even sleeping; you’re just staying alive until daybreak so you can finish your hike.
+Make sure each person has something, like a Mylar bivy bag and a jacket, to keep from getting hypothermia in case you’re stuck in the basin until dawn.

 Add to that list of ten essentials: insect repellent (I’d call picaridin an essential on this hike), water purification, a satellite communicator, toilet necessaries, prescriptions you may need en route, trekking poles, and a few bucks in cash.